-Publishing Insiders Wrap-Up: The Dos and Don’ts of Book Distributionby: Paula
+Publishing Insiders Wrap-Up: The Dos and Don’ts of Book Distributionby: Penny

 We had a great show on what every author should know about book distribution.